openstack/charm-mysql-innodb-cluster/src/README.md

     juju add-relation keystone-mysql-router:db-router mysql-innodb-cluster:db-router
     juju add-relation keystone-mysql-router:shared-db keystone:shared-db

+> **Important**: When network spaces are used, the mysql-router and mysql-innodb-cluster charms must be configured such that the 'db-router' endpoint is bound to the same space.

 See [Infrastructure high availability][cdg-app-ha-mysql8] in the [OpenStack Charms Deployment Guide][cdg] for more deploy information.